Changes in circumstances

 If you transfer from one course to another at the University, we'll tell the Student Loans Company.
 They will then update your record.
 Unless your new course has a different mode (such as changing from full-time to part-time or vice-versa), different tuition fees, or lasts for a different length of time, this is unlikely to affect you in any way.

-If you transfer from one university to another, your new university will tell the Student Loans Company.
-If you transfer during the academic year, your Tuition Fee Loan may be split between the two universities.
+If you transfer from one university to another, your new university will inform the Student Loans Company (SLC) using a transfer in Change of Circumstances form.
+Once this is actioned by the Student Loans Company (SLC) an updated award notification will be issued to you.
+If you transfer during the academic year your Tuition Fee Loan (TFL) may be split between the two universities.

-When you transfer to Leeds, we'll inform the Student Loans Company and calculate your tuition fee based on when you transferred, and how much of your Tuition Fee Loan has been paid to your first university.
-If your first university has already received an instalment of your tuition fee from the Student Loans Company, Leeds will not charge you again for that term, but you'll first need to tell our Fees team about this - email: email@example.com.
+If you are transferring into the University of Leeds and your first university has already received an instalment of your Tuition Fee Loan (TFL) from the Student Loans Company (SLC), Leeds will not charge you again for that term, but you'll first need to tell our Fees team about this by emailing email@example.com.

-If you registered at the University of Manchester in September, and transferred to Leeds in November, your Tuition Fee Loan would be paid as follows:
+For example, if you registered at X University in September, and they confirmed your attendance prior to you transferring to Y university, your Tuition Fee Loan would be paid as follows:

-- term 1: 25% of your Manchester fee would be paid to the University of Manchester
+- Term 1: 25% of your Tuition Fee Loan (TFL) would be paid to the X university.

-- term 2: 25% of your Leeds fee would be paid to the University of Leeds
+- Term 2: 25% of your Tuition Fee Loan (TFL) would be paid to the Y university.

-- term 3: 50% of your Leeds fee would be paid to Leeds.
+- Term 3: 50% of your Tuition Fee Loan (TFL) would be paid to the Y university.

 Changing the way you study

 If you switch between full-time and part-time study, your eligibility to state benefits, student loans and funding from the University will change.
-For example, part-time students don't receive a student loan, but do pay council tax; full-time students aren't eligible for Jobseeker's Allowance, but get more support from the Student Loans Company.
+For example, part-time students don't always receive a student loan, but do pay council tax; full-time students aren't eligible for Universal Credit or Jobseeker's Allowance, but get more support from the Student Loans Company.

-To talk to someone about possible changes in your circumstances and the financial implications of this, contact:
+To talk to someone about any possible changes in your circumstances and the financial implications please contact:

-The Student Advice Centre can also give you more general advice on budgeting and possible funding.
+Leeds University Union Help and Support can also give you more general advice on budgeting and other possible funding.